avaapm/hatespeech/README.md

 # Large-Scale Hate Speech Dataset
-This repository contains the utilized dataset in the paper "Large-Scale Hate Speech Detection with Cross-Domain Transfer".
+This repository contains the utilized dataset in the LREC 2022 paper "Large-Scale Hate Speech Detection with Cross-Domain Transfer".
 This study mainly focuses hate speech detection in Turkish and English.
 In addition, domain transfer success between hate domains is also examined.

 ## Dataset